igrigorik/em-websocket/README.md

 It is also possible to log all errors when developing by including the `:debug => true` option when initialising the WebSocket server.

+## Emulating WebSockets in older browsers

+It is possible to emulate WebSockets in older browsers using flash emulation.
+For example take a look at the [web-socket-js](https://github.com/gimite/web-socket-js) project.

+Using flash emulation does require some minimal support from em-websocket which is enabled by default.
+If flash connects to the WebSocket port and requests a policy file (which it will do if it fails to receive a policy file on port 843 after a timeout), em-websocket will return one.
+Also see <https://github.com/igrigorik/em-websocket/issues/61> for an example policy file server which you can run on port 843.

 ## Examples & Projects using em-websocket

 * [Pusher](http://pusher.com) - Realtime Messaging Service